-- (1) Amounts reflected below are total transaction value.
-Our methodology details how we account for our share of each transaction, which may be less than or equal to the total transaction value, and when appropriate, factors the role we play in the transaction to attribute our share of credit towards the mobilization goal - (2) The Sustainability Issuance Framework replaces and updates CIBC's legacy Green Bond Framework established in March 2020 (in alignment with the International Capital Markets Association (ICMA) Green Bond Principles 2018).
-The Eligibility Criteria under the legacy Green Bond Framework have been integrated and captured under the Green Issuance Eligibility Criteria within CIBC's new all-encompassing Sustainability Issuance Framework established in September 2021.
+(2) The Sustainability Issuance Framework replaces and updates CIBC's legacy Green Bond Framework established in March 2020 (in alignment with the International Capital Markets Association (ICMA) Green Bond Principles 2018).
+The Eligibility Criteria under the legacy Green Bond Framework have been integrated and captured under the Green Issuance Éligibility Criteria within CIBC's new all-encompassing Sustainability Issuance Framework established in September 2021.
 The new Sustainability Issuance Framework replaces and updates CIBC's legacy Green Bond Framework to include Social and Sustainability Issuance Eligibility Criteria.
-All future green, social or sustainability Issuance Framework.
+All future green, social or sustainability issuances will be in accordance with the Sustainability Issuance Framework.